ProjectsGm2/Gm2-Category-Sort/README.md

 Click Categories Assignment** with the **Product Attributes** option enabled, these attribute selections are checked in addition to the regular include and exclude keywords.
-A branch is applied when any include term or attribute is found and no exclude term or attribute matches.
-The rules are stored in the `gm2_branch_rules` option.
+A branch is applied when any include term or attribute is found and no exclude term or attribute matches. **If the Allow Multiple Leaves checkbox is left unchecked, only the first matching leaf beneath that branch is assigned.
+Enabling the checkbox permits all matching leaves within the branch to be assigned.** The rules are stored in the `gm2_branch_rules` option.
 Each rule is saved using a slug that represents the full category path so even nested branches can be targeted.

 ## SEO Improvements